Instant Pot Mexican Vegetable Soup

 Instructions

-- First, do the prep work.
-You’ll want to peel and dice the potato, then dice the pepper and onion.
+- Peel and dice the potato and onion, then core and dice the bell pepper.
 Mince the garlic.
 Open the can of beans and rinse it well.

-- Next, all in the rest of the soup ingredients: Corn (it’s fine if they’re still frozen!), beans, garlic, tomatoes, spices, and broth!
-Cover and set to High Pressure for 12 minutes.
+- Add remaining ingredients: corn (it’s fine if it's still frozen!), black beans, garlic, tomatoes, spices, and broth.
+Cover and cook at High Pressure for 12 minutes.

-- Manually release the pressure by carefully turning the steam release valve (Quick Pressure Release/QPR).
+- Perform a quick release of pressure by carefully opening the steam release valve (Quick Pressure Release/QPR).
 Once the steam has released, open the Instant Pot and give it a stir.

 Notes